Last updated: 21 June 2026

 2. Currency

-All prices, delivery charges, discounts, payments and refunds are shown and processed in pounds sterling.
+Product prices, delivery charges, discounts, payments and refunds are normally displayed and processed in GBP.

-If your bank, card or payment service operates in another currency, it may apply its own exchange rate or currency-conversion charge.
+If your bank, card issuer, digital wallet or payment provider operates in another currency, it may:

-Any such charge is imposed by your provider and is not charged, received or controlled by Anyora.
+Any such conversion or provider charge is imposed by that provider and is not charged, received or controlled by Anyora.

-Product prices include any tax that Anyora is legally required to include.
+Product prices include any tax that Anyora is legally required to include in the displayed consumer price.

-The price payable for an order is the total shown during checkout, subject to the correction of an obvious pricing or product-information error before the order is accepted.
+The amount payable is the final total displayed during checkout, subject to our right to address an obvious pricing or product-information error before accepting the order.

-Standard delivery to an eligible United Kingdom address costs £5.99 per order unless a free or different delivery option is clearly stated.
+Standard delivery to an eligible United Kingdom address costs £5.99 per order.

-We will not add an undisclosed compulsory processing, handling, service, logistics or delivery charge after you submit the order.
+We will not add an undisclosed compulsory processing, handling, service, logistics, payment or delivery charge after the order has been submitted.

 4. Accepted payment methods

-Depending on eligibility and technical availability, payment methods displayed during checkout may include:
+Depending on customer eligibility, location, device, browser, provider support and technical availability, checkout may offer:

 -